Road Rash Injury During Motorcycle Accidents

 The severity of one’s road rash (and thus an estimation of total damages) can be estimated by degrees, much in the same way we measure the severity of burns.
 These include:

 - First-degree road rash.
 This is a relatively minor form of road rash wherein victims will experience bruising, tenderness, redness, scraping and perhaps some bleeding.
-It can sometimes be treated at home, but individuals should seek medical attention just to reduce the chance of an infection.
+It can sometimes be treated at home, but individuals should seek medical attention just to reduce the chance of infection.

 As noted by a study published in the journal Annals of Burns and Fire Disasters, management of road rash or “friction burns” is often the same as for thermal burns.Treatment for Road Rash Injuries

 In extreme cases, skin grafts may be necessary.
 Skin grafts are when doctors remove the top two layers of skin from a healthy area of the body (and often one that is easily hidden by clothing) and attach it to another area of the body that suffers from severe scarring.
-Often, the skin is taken from some other part of the victim, but where scarring is too extensive, there may be an opportunity to use donor skin.
+Usually, the skin is taken from some other part of the victim, but where scarring is too extensive, there may be an opportunity to use donor skin.

 Although road rash can technically occur anywhere on the body, it most often affects the bony, exposed areas of one’s skin.
 This includes: